saturneric/GpgFrontend-Manual/src/content/docs/guides/key-server-operations.md

 > **Export** and **Sync** operations will still use `keys.openpgp.org` by
 > default in **GpgFrontend v2.1.6 and later**.

-> 🛠️ **Want to restore previous behavior?**
-> You can disable the `KeyServerSync` module in the advanced settings.
-> This will prevent GpgFrontend from forcing export/sync operations to use
-> `keys.openpgp.org`, allowing custom server logic to take effect again.

-## 🔍 Automatically Check Key Publish Status
+## Automatically Check Key Publish Status

 GpgFrontend v2.1.6 introduces a feature that automatically checks whether your public key has been published on [keys.openpgp.org](https://keys.openpgp.org),